Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Thus, memory care costs in Chardon and surrounding areas are typically higher than other forms of senior living due to the intensive care and support needed for individuals with memory-related conditions like Alzheimer's or other forms of dementia.

-Residence Of Chardon specializes in providing memory care in Geauga county, Ohio.
-It can accommodate a maximum of 52 seniors.
-Residence Of Chardon offers upscale amenities that include scheduled transportation, help with toileting 24/7 and help during meal times to any seniors who reside in Chardon, OH and nearby areas.
-Residence Of Chardon is situated at 501 Chardon-windsor Road, 44024 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Residence Of Chardon is known for providing dementia care services in Geauga county, Ohio.
+It can accommodate a maximum of 52 dementia residents.
+Residence Of Chardon provides upscale amenities that include monitoring of medications, promoted socialization and special dementia programs to lower anxiety to any seniors who reside in Chardon, OH and nearby areas.
+Residence Of Chardon is located at 501 Chardon-windsor Road, 44024 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 Medicaid offers a more comprehensive solution for paying memory care costs for qualifying individuals in Chardon.
 Ohio’s Medicaid program includes waivers such as the Assisted Living Waiver, which can help cover memory care expenses for seniors.
 In Chardon, this program provides financial assistance for services like personal care, medication management, and meal preparation offered in memory care facilities.
 To qualify, applicants must meet specific income and asset requirements.
 Local Medicaid offices in Chardon can provide guidance and assist with the application process.